andreaporotti/just-another-memo-plugin/README.md

 Please note: by default the plugin data is kept after uninstall.
 You can choose to delete all data going to *Settings* -> *JAMP Notes* and enabling data removal on uninstall.

 ## Changelog

+**1.4.0 [2023-01-01]**

+- Now you can set the note color!
+While creating or editing a note choose a color in the note settings.
+The default color is yellow: existing notes without a color will be shown in yellow.
+- Changed the style of column notes to support the new color setting.
+- Small fixes and optimizations.
+- Tested on WordPress 6.1.

 **1.3.2 [2021-12-14]**